fkie-cad/FACT_core/README.md

 [Vagrant](https://www.vagrantup.com/) is an easy and convenient way to get started with FACT without having to install it on your machine.
 Just setup vagrant and import our provided box into VirtualBox.
-Our boxes can be found [here](https://app.vagrantup.com/fact-cad/boxes/FACT-master)!
+Our boxes can be found [on the vagrantup website](https://app.vagrantup.com/fact-cad/boxes/FACT-master)!

 Check out on how to get started with FACT and vagrant in our [tutorial](https://github.com/fkie-cad/FACT_core/blob/master/INSTALL.vagrant.md).